Round Bottom Background

 How to Avoid Losing the House in a Divorce?

-One of the many questions that a couple will face when deciding to divorce is what will happen to the marital home.
+One of the many questions a couple faces when deciding to divorce is what will happen to the marital home.
 When this issue is being decided, tensions can be extremely high for both parties.
 That is why contacting an experienced attorney is essential.
 Property agreements are best resolved through agreement, rather than taking a chance with the trial judge.
 Having an experienced attorney will place you in the best position to negotiate to keep your home after a divorce.
-Reaching a settlement when spouses strongly disagrees takes more than just legal knowledge.
+Reaching a settlement when spouses strongly disagree takes more than just legal knowledge.
 This is where hiring an attorney with experience from reaching several property settlements and trying several divorces before the court will be critical.